 LPC, 7 years of experience

+My background in mental health is wide-ranging.
+I’ve worked in a hospital setting supporting children and adults in active crisis, provided care and advocacy for domestic violence survivors both in a women’s shelter and through a crisis hotline, and gained extensive experience in partial hospitalization and intensive outpatient programs for teens and adults facing a variety of mental health challenges.
 My approach to therapy is primarily cognitive, viewed through a holistic lens.
 I integrate a variety of theories, strategies, and tools to support to each individual’s unique needs.
 Anxiety and depression run in my own family, so I understand firsthand how debilitating they can feel.
 While some believe that unmet needs in childhood permanently define us, I don’t subscribe to that view.
-From personal experience and my work with clients, I know that healing and growth are possible.
-Even those who arrive feeling skeptical or hopeless often discover that with commitment and support, meaningful positive change can happen.
+From my personal experience and work with clients, I’ve seen that healing and growth are possible, even those who begin feeling skeptical or hopeless often find that, with commitment and support, meaningful positive change can occur.

 My approach to therapy leans toward cognitive, but through a holistic lens.
 I incorporate numerous other theories, strategies, and tools to meet everyone’s personal needs.